tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 targets can attempt to determine if the specified target is a valid Oblivious DoH target by querying for the target configuration as specified in {{keydiscovery}}.

+## Authentication {#authentication}

+Depending on the deployment scenario, Proxies and Targets MAY require authentication before use.
+Regardless of the authentication mechanism in place, Proxies MUST NOT reveal any client authentication information to Targets.
+This is required so targets cannot uniquely identify individual clients.

+Note that if Targets require Proxies to authenticate at the HTTP- or application-layer before use, this SHOULD be done before attempting to forward any client query to the Target.
+This will allow Proxies to distinguish 401 Unauthorized response codes due to authentication failure from 401 Unauthorized response codes due to client key mismatch; see {{oblivious-response}}.

 ## General Proxy Services

 Using DoH over anonymizing proxy services such as Tor would also achieve the desired goal of separating